Who We Are

 - Strengthen the role of the family in improving the status of adolescent girls.

 - Eliminate negative cultural attitudes and practices against girls.

 - Strengthen capacities of girls to access ICT.

-- Increase number of girls in decent work.
+- Increase the number of girls in descent work.

 Women and the Environment